finos/spring-bot/libs/chat-workflow-spring-boot-starter/README.md

 ## Example Use-Cases

 - Below, we concentrate on building an _Expense Claim_ workflow.
-- In the [Tutorial](../tutorials/Chat-Workflow.md), we show how to build a _To Do List_.
+- In the [Tutorial](../../tutorials/Chat-Workflow.md), we show how to build a _To Do List_.
-- In the [Demo ToDo Bot](../demos/todo-bot/README.md), we have the code for the above
+- In the [Demo ToDo Bot](../../demos/todo-bot/README.md), we have the code for the above
-- In the [Demo Claim Bot](../demos/claim-bot/README.md), the claims bot, described below.
+- In the [Demo Claim Bot](../../demos/claim-bot/README.md), the claims bot, described below.
-- in the [Demo Poll Bot](../demos/poll-bot/README.md), a working poll bot that can be deployed on Symphony.
+- in the [Poll Bot](../../tools/poll-bot/README.md), a working poll bot that can be deployed on Symphony.

 Each use-case is a couple of classes in size, and relies on zero understanding of the Symphony APIs.